kritika-w/3d-food-printing-app/README.md

-# 3D Food Printing App
+# 3D food printing app

 full-stack AI-powered mobile app that turns food ideas into 3D-printable designs. simply chat with the ai about what you want to create (like "heart-shaped vegetarian pizza"), and the app generates a downloadable 3d model ready for food printing. built with flutter for the mobile interface and python/flask backend with gemini ai for conversation and meshy ai for 3d generation.